Lower Extremity Amputation: Can It Be Avoided?

 Each year, millions of people across the country are diagnosed with Peripheral Vascular Disease (PVD) or Critical Limb Ischemia (CLI).
 Left untreated, the loss of blood flow to your lower extremities – your leg, foot or toes – can result in the need for amputation of all or part of a limb.

 For patients receiving a lower limb amputation nationally, about 70% have not received any diagnostic testing to see if blood flow can be restored to save all or part of the limb.
-That’s why Nanticoke Health Services has implemented the SAVE program to help quickly identify these patients while amputation can still be prevented.
+That’s why Nanticoke Memorial Hospital has implemented the SAVE program to help quickly identify these patients while amputation can still be prevented.

 If you have a patient or are a patient with PVD or CLI and you think a lower extremity amputation has to be done, STOP -there may be another option!